top of page

 Solar Soft Loans

-HECE recoups capital over time to re-invest into a local low carbon soft loan fund to help other community buildings do the same.
+5. HECE recoups the loan over time to re-invest into a local low carbon revolving loan fund to help other schools and community buildings go green.

 Solar Soft Loans vs Commercially-funded Rooftop Solar: